 Policy Description Insider Trading and Disclosure Policy Sets forth the Company's limitations regarding trading in Company securities and the handling of non-public material information.
 Whistleblower Policy Sets forth the procedures for the reporting of suspected misconduct, illegal activities or fraud, including any questionable accounting, internal accounting controls and auditing matters, or other violations of federal or state laws or the Code of Ethics and the receipt, treatment and investigation of such reports.
 Related Person Transaction Policy Sets forth the policies and procedures for reviewing, approving and ratifying proposed transactions with directors, executive officers, significant stockholders or any other related persons.
 Anti-Corruption Policy Provides detailed guidance for our Board members, officers, employees and third parties acting on our behalf on prohibited actions under anti-bribery and anti-corruption laws.
 Anti-Harassment Policy Provides that all persons shall be treated with dignity and respect and shall not be subject to discriminatory practices and harassment and sets forth the policies and procedures for reporting and investigation suspected harassment.
 Corporate Communications and Disclosure Policy Sets forth guidelines on fair and complete disclosure of Company information to current and future stockholders, the investing public and the financial community to ensure compliance with SEC rules and regulations.
 Economic Sanctions Compliance Policy Provides that all Company activities by directors, officers, employees and agents acting on behalf of the Company comport fully with applicable embargoes and other economic sanctions requirements.
-Executive Compensation Clawback Policy Sets forth the guidelines pursuant to which the Company may recover certain incentive-based compensation payments made to executive officers and non-executive officers, as applicable, if the Company is required to prepare an accounting restatement of its financial statements as a result of (i) material noncompliance with any financial reporting requirements under the federal securities laws, (ii) negligence, misconduct, wrongdoing or violation of any Company policies or (iii) willful, knowing or intentional misconduct or violation of any Company policy or applicable legal and regulatory requirements.
+Executive Compensation Clawback Policy Sets forth the guidelines pursuant to which the Company may recover certain incentive-based compensation payments made to current and former executive officers if the Company is required to prepare an accounting restatement of its financial statements as a result of material noncompliance with any financial reporting requirements under the federal securities laws.
 Hedging Policy Provides that all Company employees, officers and directors may not engage in (1) hedging or derivative transactions or any other speculative transactions (hedging or derivative actions include (i) "cashless" collars, (ii) forward contracts, (iii) equity swaps or (iv) other similar related transactions); (2) any transactions that suggest speculation in the Company's Stock; or (3) any short sale, "sale against the box" or any equivalent transaction involving the Company's stock.
-Information Security Policy Designed to ensure the safeguarding of all information in the Company's possession in accordance administrative, and physical measures, to protect it.
+Information Security Policy Designed to ensure the safeguarding of all information in the Company's possession in accordance with applicable law by establishing policies, practices, and procedures, and implementing technical, administrative, and physical measures, to protect it.

-A copy of any of the policies set forth above may be requested from the Corporate Secretary, Shutterstock, Inc., 350 Fifth Avenue, 21st Floor, New York, New York 10118.
+A copy of any of the policies set forth above may be requested from the Corporate Secretary, Shutterstock, Inc., 350 Fifth Avenue, 20th Floor, New York, New York 10118.